Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% tab title="iOS" %}
 ### appendToURL <a id="appendToUrl-ios"></a>

-This `appendToURL()` API appends Adobe visitor information to the query component of the given URL
+This API appends Adobe visitor information to the query component of the specified URL.

 If the provided URL is nil or empty, it is returned as is.
-Otherwise, the following information is added to the query component of the given URL string and is returned via the callback:
+Otherwise, the following information is added to the query component of the specified URL string and is returned via the callback:

 * The `adobe_mc` attribute is a URL encoded list that contains:
   * `MCMID` - Experience Cloud ID \(ECID\)